FIWARE/tutorials.Step-by-Step/docs/working-with-linked-data.md

 >
 > ― This Is the House That Jack Built, Traditional English Nursery Rhyme

-NSGI-LD is an evolution of NGSI-v2, so it should not be surprising that Smart solutions based on NSGI-LD will need to cover the same basic scenarios as outlined in the previous NGSI-v2 [tutorial](accessing-context.md) on programatic data access.
+NGSI-LD is an evolution of NGSI-v2, so it should not be surprising that Smart solutions based on NGSI-LD will need to cover the same basic scenarios as outlined in the previous NGSI-v2 [tutorial](accessing-context.md) on programatic data access.